nbdd0121/make.js/README.md

-sleep(TIME)		|Sleep for TIME millseconds exec$(CMD, ARG) |Create a promise which will resolve or reject according to the result of executing CMD with argument ARG exec(CMD, ARG)	|Execute CMD with argument ARG
+sleep(TIME)		|Sleep for TIME millseconds exec$(CMD, ARG) |Create a promise which will resolve or reject according to the result of executing CMD with argument ARG exec(CMD, ARG)	|Execute CMD with argument ARG make$(ARG) 		|Create a promise which will resolve or reject according to the result of executing makescript with argument ARG make(ARG)		|Execute makescript with argument ARG

 file 				|---
 --------------------|-------